genellann/Signals/README.md

 ## MY OTHER GITHUB PROJECTS

-[Align](https://github.com/genradley/Align) - A library for aligning display objects in relation to one another.
+[Align](https://github.com/genradley/Align) - A javascript library for aligning display objects in relation to one another.

+[AssetLoader](https://github.com/genradley/AssetLoader) - A library for Phaser.
+Load assets externally from a json file.

 More coming soon...